 Get involved, get working, get inclusive.

-In April 2018, SUSE organised the first ever Scottish DuoDay, joining a European movement in support of equal working rights and opportunities for people with disabilities and long term conditions.
+In April 2018, SUSE organised the first ever Scottish DuoDay, joining a European movement in support of equal working rights and opportunities for disabled people and people with long term conditions.

 SUSE also organised a unique DuoDay experience for 3 young disabled people at the Scottish Parliament.
 Karen, Yiorgos and Paul who are supported by Project Search and All in Edinburgh, took part.
 They learned more about the working life of MSPs with Jamie Hepburn and Jeane Freeman and had the opportunity to talk about their experiences of supported employment.